GECKODocs/docs2/docs/user_preferences.md

 #### Minimise task cards
 If you want to minimise all task cards on workspace view by default, check this box.

+### Notifications
+#### Workspace
+If you want to receive notifications when you are added to a Workspace, check this box.